Makilala: Climate

 Makilala's climatic condition is characterized by rainfall evenly distributed throughout the year, thus, the springs kept flowing, rivers are alive and farms are productive.
 The slopes of Mt.
 Apo, Mt.
 Libadan, Mt.
 Gap and Mt.
 Naponggis serve as rain generators that provide reliable rainfall pattern and cool climate.

 Demographics

 In the 2020 census, the population of Makilala, Cotabato, was 87,927 people, with a density of sigfig 87,927/343.57.

 Economy

-Industries in Makilala are Rubber Industry, Woodworks and Agri-industrial products.
+Industries in Makilala are the rubber Industry, woodworks and agri-industrial products.